Pulverizers

 - MPS Mill

 - A type of mill known as an applied force mill, meaning that the force used in this type of mill has both magnitude and direction.
-MPS mills utilize large tires as their grinding media and are primarily used for the pulverizing of coal.
+MPS mills utilize large tires as grinding media and are primarily used for the pulverizing of coal.

 - Bowl Mill